Jonsama5/TFM/README.md

 ## Notes

 - Protist and fungal reads were not detected in the dataset except for *Plasmodium*, which was manually included in analyses.
 - The pipeline and analysis scripts are organized to facilitate reproducibility.
+(TO BE ADDED)
 - The entire workflow, including data preprocessing and statistical scripts, can be found in this repository.
+(TO BE ADDED)

 ---